Francisco Cuesta, electronics engineer

 About Me

 Hey, I'm Francisco.
-I'm an Electrical and Computer Engineer who builds solutions across hardware, software, manufacturing, testing, and mechanical systems.
+I'm an Electrical and Computer Engineer who builds across hardware, software, manufacturing, testing, and mechanical systems.

 Before that, I worked in industrial motor repair, rebuilding and diagnosing electric motors, pumps, generators, and three-phase electromechanical systems.
-That experience gave me a strong foundation in how machines fail, how manufacturing decisions affect reliability, and why practical engineering matters when equipment has to survive real use.
+That gave me a strong foundation in how machines fail, how manufacturing decisions affect reliability, and why practical engineering matters when equipment has to survive real use.

 I also run Open Source Electro, where I restore and modernize vintage cassette decks, test equipment, and other difficult-to-service electronics.
-The work often involves circuit troubleshooting, precision alignment, custom PCB design, 3D modeling, replacement part design, and documenting repairs so other people can keep their own equipment alive.
+That work often involves circuit troubleshooting, precision alignment, custom PCB design, 3D modeling, replacement part design, and documenting repairs so other people can keep their own equipment alive.

 Contact: fcuesta@opensourceelectro.com